Tikubonn/goot.el/README.md

 ## not compiled

+in this result, while only is most faster. goot-forever and goot-forevermad is faster a little, because that are expand `(incf sum num)` and `(decf num)` to while condition place, that should expand to while body place if want get more faster.

 | using | spend time | how many faster |
 | --- | --- | --- |
 | while only | 0.251511 sec | 45% faster |